Table: aws_cloudwatch_metric_statistic_data_point

-The maximum number of data points returned from a single call is 1,440.
-If you request more than 1,440 data points, CloudWatch returns an error.
+Important Notes The maximum number of data points that can be returned from a single call is 1,440.
+If you request more than 1,440 data points, CloudWatch will return an error.
 To reduce the number of data points, you can narrow the specified time range and make multiple requests across adjacent time ranges, or you can increase the specified period.
-Data points are not returned in chronological order.
+Please note that data points are not returned in chronological order.

-If you need to fetch more than 1440 data points then please use the aws_cloudwatch_metric_data_point
+If you need to fetch more than 1440 data points, you should use the

 metric_name